Clubland (brand)

 Clubland is a brand created by the UK dance record labels All Around the World and Universal Music TV.
-Since 2002 Clubland has made many dance compilation albums, including the popular Clubland series, which is currently up to Volume 28, which was released on 13 November 2015.
+Since 2002, Clubland has made many dance compilation albums, including the popular Clubland series, which ended with the album Clubland 2017, released on 4 November 2016.
 Clubland also hosts live events in various nightclubs and clubland Ibiza, and in 2008 many Clubland artists featured on the Clubland Night of Your Life arena tour.
 In January 2008, Clubland launched its own digital TV channel, Clubland TV.

-Since 2019, Clubland has stopped releasing new compilation albums, instead focusing on events that tour the United Kingdom, and Clubland TV continues to be run by Universal Music TV, playing mostly Throwback Dance from the early 1990s to the late 2010s.
+Since 2019, Clubland has stopped releasing new compilation albums, instead focusing on events that tour the United Kingdom, and Clubland TV continues to be run by Universal Music TV, playing mostly throwback dance from the early 1990s to the late 2010s.

 Website

-The Clubland Website, www.clubland.fm, featured various content such as music, videos, mixes, downloads, games, live chat, and so much more.
-You could access all the latest information about albums, upcoming events, live performances and more.
-It also contained a Clubland shop in which you could buy various official Clubland merchandise such as t-shirts.
-The Clubland website no longer exists, and instead, has been put into the hands of the 'All Around the World' website (www.aatw.com) where you can see the latest information about Clubland albums, and other music by All Around the World.
+The Clubland website, www.clubland.fm, featured various content such as music, videos, mixes, downloads, games, live chat, and so much more.
+The website provided access to all the latest information about albums, upcoming events, live performances and more.
+It also contained a Clubland shop in which various official Clubland merchandise such as t-shirts were available for purchase.
+The Clubland website was taken offline several years ago. the 'All Around the World' website (www.aatw.com) previously took over providing the latest information about Clubland releases and events.
+The AATW website currently displays no content and it is unknown why.
+Clubland's Facebook page is currently the most reliable source of Clubland news, including new music releases, upcoming live performances and more.
+The page is verified official.